 Once you have made your way through storybook old-growth forests, you will have a challenging and exposed scramble to the top.
 This hike may be a leg-burner but the views of the lake from the summit are well worth breaking a sweat.

 One of the best campgrounds in Olympic National Park is on the edge of Lake Crescent.
-Faireholme Campground has 88 sites, with fire pits, tables and spots for RVs.
-Faireholme operates on a first come first served basis so check it out after arriving from Hurricane Ridge.
+Fairholme Campground has 88 sites, with fire pits, tables and spots for RVs.
+Fairholme operates on a first come first served basis so check it out after arriving from Hurricane Ridge.

 Day 2: Hoh Rainforest

 Stop 1: Sol Duc Falls

 As you go further into Olympic National Park on your way to Sol Duc Falls, enjoy a warm-up hike on the Ancient Grove Trail.
 The easy 0.6 mile (1km) trail leads you through dense ancient rainforests on your way to the Salmon Cascades overlook.
 Depending on the time of year (Sept-Nov) you may watch the swarm of salmon traveling upstream.

 Now that you are all warmed up it is time to get those hiking shoes on again and trek down to Sol Duc Falls, arguably the most gorgeous in the park.
 The short hike is only a 1.6 mile (2.6km) round-trip, but you will hear the thundering falls long before you reach the viewpoint.

 Unlike other waterfalls in the park, you get to view Sol Duc Falls from a bridge around 50ft (15m) above the ground.
 In the spring and after rain, the waterfall is at its peak.